W Serpentis

 W Serpentis is an eclipsing binary star in the constellation Serpens.
 It is always too faint to be seen with the naked eye, varying between apparent magnitudes 8.42 and 10.2 with a period of just over 14 days.
-This is mainly due to eclipses; however, variations in its period indicate there are some innate changes in luminosity of one or both component stars as they interact with each other, and it has been difficult to disentangle the light to determine their nature.
+Annie Jump Cannon's discovery that the star is a variable star was published in 1907.
+Its variable brightness is mainly due to eclipses; however, variations in its period indicate there are some innate changes in luminosity of one or both component stars as they interact with each other, and it has been difficult to disentangle the light to determine their nature.
 The period is increasing by 14 seconds a year, indicating that a massive amount of material is being transferred from the larger fainter star to the smaller brighter one.

 The system has been found to contain an accretion disk, and was one of the first discovered W Serpentids, which are eclipsing binaries containing exceptionally strong far-ultraviolet spectral lines.
 These systems have a high rate of mass transfer between one star and the other, and are thought to evolve first into double periodic variables and then classical Algol variables.
 In the late stages of mass transfer, such systems can develop an optically thick disc and are segregated as a separate class of W Serpentis stars.
 The classes may also represent different types of system altogether, with the W Serpentis type being younger and more massive.